Forming a Corporation in Orange County, California

 A corporation needs to have bylaws created.
 Bylaws contain the internal rules and procedures for the corporation, including the responsibilities of the different corporate offices, the responsibilities of the board of directors, the manner of election and term of the board of directors, how and when annual board meetings will be held, who may call meetings, etc.

-Although a business is not required to file their bylaws with the Secretary of State, California law requires all corporations to run by a set of bylaws.
+Although a business is not required to file its bylaws with the Secretary of State, California law requires all corporations to run by a set of bylaws.
 Furthermore, all businesses in California are required to keep a copy of their bylaws at the corporation’s place of business.

 5. Statement of Information